Skip to Main Content

 You can download your results list, but there is a limit on the number of records that can be downloaded.

-Database will produce an exportable chart.
 Click on any one result to view information about any particular business.
-You can export all files into a chart.
-They contain information about sales and industry average expenditures.
+A record includes information about sales, industry average expenditures

 UNC Library Databases for Competitors